-The EFs are in units of pound of pollutant per item but may be converted into units of pound of pollutant per pound Net Explosive Weight (NEW).
-Unit conversion is accomplished by dividing the EF (in pounds per item) by the NEW of the item.
+The EFs are in units of pound of pollutant per item (lb/item) but may be converted into units of pound of pollutant per pound Net Explosive Weight (NEW).
+The NEW is the actual weight of the explosive mixtures or compounds in the munition.
+Unit conversion between pound of pollutant per item to NEW is accomplished by dividing the EF (in pounds per item) by the NEW of the item.
 The default NEW value is provided in the tables for each munition.
 Alternatively, the composition and NEW for each energetic material may be obtained from the Army's Munitions Items Disposition Action System (MIDAS).
 The NEW is calculated by summing the energetic components in the munition.
 Note that MIDAS will often list "alternative" (ALT) components for a munition that should not be included when calculating the NEW for the item.
 MIDAS is available at https://midas.dac.army.mil.
 To use MIDAS, you must first register and obtain a password from the Army's Defense Ammunition Center (DAC).